imgag/ngs-bits/doc/GSvar/burden_test.md

 ## Basics

-Using the gene-based burden test you can check if a gene might be causal for a certain disease.
+Using the gene-based burden test you can check if a gene might be causal for a disease.
 You provide a list of cases, controls and genes.
-For each gene a p-value is calculated that indicates of the gene might be causal for the disease of the cases.
+For each gene a p-value is calculated that indicates if the gene might be causal for the disease of the cases.

 The burden test dialog can be found in the GSvar main menu:
 `NGSD > Genes > Gene-based burden test`